LRydin/Power-Grid-Frequency/details.md

 This is not a static database, we need everyone to contribute their data to ensure transparent and clean science.
 The data we processed and made available is hosted on the [Open Science Framework](https://osf.io/).

 In the [Playground](/playground) tab you can visualise snippets of the data available Here.
-The [Publications](/publications) tabs list a set of publications that is based on the study of power-grid frequency.
+The [Publications](/publications) tab list a set of publications that is based on the study of power-grid frequency.
 Some of the data of these publications is found here.
 The [Project](/project) section details the target of this project, the people involved, our view on open data, and our funding sources.

 <img src="assets/img/github.png" width="200" height="200" border="0" class="center" /><img src="assets/img/osf.png" width="200" height="200" border="0" class="center" />